-If a miscellaneous member dies while retired, SFERS will pay a continuation allowance to a qualified survivor equal to 50% of the monthly service retirement benefit the retired member was receiving at the time of his/her death.
+Under the Miscellaneous Plan, if you die while retired, SFERS will pay a continuation allowance to a qualified survivor equal to 50% of the monthly service retirement benefit you were receiving at the time of your death.

 A Qualified Survivor is: